NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/EvaluationOfProjects/README.md

   <img src="project02.png" width="600" height="220">

-+ #3 A simulator of the humerus and ulna sliding on their articular surfaces with collision and impingement detection.
++ #3 A simulator for the humerus and ulna sliding on their articular surfaces with collision and impingement detection.

   <img src="project03.jpg" width="380" height="170">